davdar/maam/writeup/paper.markdown

 We note that the implementation for our interpreter and abstract garbage collector remain the same for each instantiation.
-They scale seamlessly to flow-sensitive and flow-insensitive variants when instantiated with the appropriate monad.
+They scale seamlessly to path-sensitive and flow-insensitive variants when instantiated with the appropriate monad.

+Recovering flow sensitivity is done through another analysis monad, which we develop in Section \ref{a-compositional-monadic-framework} in a more general setting.

 # A Compositional Monadic Framework

-In our development thus far, any modification to the interpreter requires redesigning the monad `AM` and constructing new proofs.
+In our development thus far, any modification to the interpreter requires redesigning the monad `AM` and constructing new proofs relating `AM` to `CM`.
 We want to avoid reconstructing complicated monads for our interpreters, especially as languages and analyses grow and change.
-Even more, we want to avoid reconstructing complicated _proofs_ that such changes will necessarily alter.
-Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction.
-To do this we extend the well-known structure of monad transformer to that of _Galois transformer_.
+Even more, we want to avoid reconstructing complicated _proofs_ that such changes will necessarily require.
+Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction--we extend the well-known structure of monad transformer to that of _Galois transformer_.

 There are two types of monadic effects used in our monadic interpreter: state and nondeterminism.
 Each of these effects have corresponding monad transformers.
-Our definition of a monad transformer for nondeterminism is novel in this work.
+Transformers can be composed in either direction, and the two possible directions of composition give rise naturally to path-sensitive and flow-insenstive analyses.
+Furthermore, our definition of nondeterminism monad transformer is novel in this work.

-In the proceeding definitions, we must necessarily use `bind`, `return`, and other operations from the underlying monad.
+In the proceeding definitions, we must necessarily use `bind`, `return` and other operations from the underlying monad.
 We notate these `bindₘ`, `returnₘ`, `doₘ`, `←ₘ`,  etc. for clarity.